Wales Office: Ministers

 Unlike Scotland and Northern Ireland, Wales does not have its own Law Officers of the Crown; it is part of the England and Wales legal jurisdiction.
-The Attorney General for England and Wales therefore advises the United Kingdom Government on its law.
-His deputy is the Solicitor General for England and Wales.
+The Attorney General for England and Wales, therefore, advises the United Kingdom Government on its law.
+That office-holder's deputy is the Solicitor General for England and Wales.

 Future

-Following the 'yes' vote in the 2011 referendum on giving the Assembly direct law-making powers, some politicians in Wales, particularly from Plaid Cymru, have called for the abolition of the Wales Office.
+Following the "yes" vote in the 2011 referendum on giving the Assembly direct law-making powers, some politicians in Wales, particularly from Plaid Cymru, have called for the abolition of the Wales Office.
 Lord Elis-Thomas, Presiding Officer of the National Assembly for Wales, said:

 Now that the responsibility of Ministers for administration of policy and indeed for legislation is here, it makes more sense for us to be organised in a proper inter-governmental and inter-parliamentary way.
 That is, Assembly to Westminster, Government to Government.

 However, Lord Elis-Thomas was accused of following a "separatist agenda" by the Conservative Cheryl Gillan, then Secretary of State for Wales.
 She was supported by her Labour predecessor Peter Hain, who declared that Wales "still needs a voice around the Cabinet in Westminster".